PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

     return a + b
 ```

-Then we can do this
+Then we can do this in our code.

 ```py
 def add(a, b):